 To bolster the ability of banks to extend PPP loans, the Federal Reserve established the Paycheck Protection Program Liquidity Facility (PPPLF).
-This facility provided low-cost funds to PPP lenders where the amount and maturity of the funds from the Federal Reserve exactly matched the amount and maturity of the PPP loans made by the PPP lender.
+This facility provided low-cost funds to PPP lenders where the amount and maturity of the funds from the Federal Reserve exactly matched the amount and maturity of the PPP loans made by the PPP lender.1

-In this paper, we investigate the extent to which the PPPLF boosted PPP lending by commercial banks.
-The PPPLF may have done so by providing access to low-cost stable funding to banks, especially if the banks (accurately) believed that customer demand to use the proceeds from their PPP loans would be very strong in the near term and that this demand could potentially outstrip these banks efforts to raise sufficient deposits to be able to fund those loans.
+In this paper, we investigate the extent to which the PPPLF boosted PPP lending by commercial banks.2 The PPPLF may have done so by providing access to low-cost stable funding to banks, especially if the banks (accurately) believed that customer demand to use the proceeds from their PPP loans would be very strong in the near term and that this demand could potentially outstrip these banks efforts to raise sufficient deposits to be able to fund those loans.
 To the extent that obtaining relatively low-cost funds from the facility in a timely fashion was crucial in promoting the extension of PPP loans, then we would expect that, all else equal, banks that used the PPPLF would have made more PPP loans.
-We test this directly and find evidence that banks that used the facility made nearly twice as many PPP loans relative to their asset base as banks that did not use the facility.
+We test this directly and find evidence that banks that used the facility.
 It is also possible that simply by being available as a backstop, the PPPLF may have provided banks the confidence that funding would be available if needed, and that this confidence enabled them to extend more PPP loans.
 Analyzing this aspect of the facility is harder, but we are able to provide suggestive evidence that supports this idea by looking at whether banks that took steps to be ready to use the facility made more PPP loans than banks that did not take such steps.